 Master's students from Vi Pakistani core university member, the Institute of Business Administration (IBA),took part in a videoconference delivered by UNCTAD expert Ricardo Gottschalk, December 8.
 About 150 students from the business school attended the conference, based on UNCTAD's Trade and Development Report, entitled “Beyond Austerity: Towards a Global New Deal.”

 Ricardo Gottschalk, of the Division on Globalization and Development Strategies, discussed the recent trends in the world economy and highlighted the current economic fragility in the context of a weak global demand.
 The presentation also provided a discussion of the main contributors to rising inequality in the global economy, including automation (and the use of robots), financialization and growing corporate market power.

 Academics, policymakers and representatives of civil society in developing countries and countries with economies in transition are invited to apply to participate in the first edition of the Virtual Institute online course on structural transformation and industrial policy.

-The seven-week course, scheduled March 6 to April 23, is open to candidates involved in research, teaching, policy formulation and implementation, or field work in the area of development.
+The seven-week course, scheduled November 1 to December 19, is open to candidates involved in research, teaching, policy formulation and implementation, or field work in the area of development.

 Applicants must hold a Master's degree in economics, international relations or political science, with coursework in development economics.
 Excellent knowledge of English, including technical terminology, is also required.

-Candidates must complete the online application process, as well as submit a photo, current CV and nomination letter from their institution, by February 10.
+Candidates must complete the online application process, as well as submit a photo, current CV and nomination letter from their institution, by October 22.